 Attached to the seat belt

-In the train, its size will oblige you to make it wear a muzzle and to keep it on a leash.
-His ticket will be at your expense but be careful, you will not have an additional seat.
+In the train, his size will oblige you to make him wear a muzzle and keep him on a leash.
+His ticket will be at your expense but be careful, and you will not have an additional seat.

 By plane, your dog must travel in the hold in a transport crate that meets the safety standards of the chosen airline.

 Resistant / robust: This dog is quite resistant and solid.
-He can work for a whole day without problem alongside his master and shows great endurance in the effort.
+He can work for a whole day without problem alongside his master and shows excellent endurance in the effort.

 Withstands heat: This sheepdog can adapt to many climates but will not tolerate extreme heat either.

 Tendency to grow: His (ideally) regular and rich physical activity allows him not to gain weight easily despite his great gluttony.
-However, you have to be vigilant by offering him a quality diet and a good response to his spending needs.
+However, you must be vigilant by offering him a quality diet and a good response to his spending needs.

 Several health problems can affect the Australian Shepherd, including back problems, hip problems, and eye defects.
 The breed is also affected by epilepsy problems.

-In addition, studies have shown that a marriage between two merle dogs will give 25% of puppies at risk of being born blind and/or deaf or of becoming so.
-These marriages are therefore to be avoided.
+In addition, studies have shown that a marriage between two merle dogs will give 25% of puppies at risk of being born blind and/or deaf or becoming so.
+These marriages are, therefore, to be avoided.

 Finally, it is recommended to do an MDR1 test because this dog, like all Collie-type dogs, can carry this gene.
 This test is very important because if the dog is a carrier of the gene, specific treatments and substances should be banned because they are potentially fatal.